Shulk97/JPEG_detection_Resnet_SSD/README.md

 4) Same training as 1) but this time the model loads pretained weights of ResNet50 "resnet50\_weights\_tf\_dim\_ordering\_tf\_kernels.h5" on the blocks 3 to 5.
 To do this, I had to modify the number of channels in several layers to get the original number of channels in the blocks 3 to 5.
-   The numbers of channels in the last layer of the blocks 1 and 2 of luma were changed from 768 to 384.
+   The numbers of channels in the last layer of the blocks 1 and 2 of Y were changed from 768 to 384.
 The number of channels in the last layer of the block of CrCb was changed from 256 to 128.
-   These changes are mandatory for the number of input channels in block 3 to be 512.
-With this modification, the channels of the resnet layers are identical to the original resnet, it is then possible to load the pretrained weight of original ResNet50.
+   These changes are mandatory for the number of input channels in block 3 to be 512 (384+128).
+With this modification, the number of channels of the resnet layers are identical to the original resnet.
+   It is then possible to load the pretrained weights of original ResNet50.
-   The results are pretty good, not as good as pretained ResNetRGB but better that both VggDct and ResnetRGB from scratch.
+   The results are pretty good, not as good as pretained ResNetRGB but better than VggDct and ResnetRGB trained from scratch.

 5) Since I had to decrease the number of channels for the blocks 3 to 5, I wanted to see if increasing the number of channels of the blocks 1 and 2 was making a difference.
    So I changed the number of channels of each block to [256, 256, 768].
 This increase in the number of channels does not have a significant influence on the val accuracy.